cloudedbats/wirc_camera_basics/README.md

 The camera module I use mostly for test and development is called OV9281.
 It is not a standard Raspberry Pi camera but it is supported by the Raspberry Pi team.
 The OV9281 camera module is a 1 MP monochrome camera that can capture videos where each frame is exposed down to 0.029 ms, which is shorter than 1/34000 sec.
 OV9281 is also a "global shutter" camera that eliminates all problems with "rolling shutter".

 Another camera with global shutter that I use is the "Raspberry Pi Global Shutter Camera" that features a 1.6 MP Sony IMX296 color sensor.
+The Sony IMX296 sensor is also available from other manufacturer as monochrome.

 Part of the specification for OV9281:
 Shutter type: Global Shutter,